Our Services

 One possible complication is balanoposthitis, which is inflammation of both the head of the penis (balanitis) and the foreskin (posthitis).
 Symptoms can include:

-If you are experiencing any of these symptoms, Ubie's free AI-powered Balanoposthitis symptom checker can help you understand what might be causing them and whether you should seek medical attention.
+If you're experiencing any unusual symptoms in the genital area, you can use a free symptom checker to help identify what might be causing them and get guidance on whether you should seek medical care.

 Smegma itself is not an infection.
 However, when it accumulates, it creates a warm, moist environment where bacteria and yeast can grow.